 Randy Alcorn has a keen ability to speak pastorally on a variety of topics.
-He is the author of nearly 30 books, including The Purity Principle, and hundreds of articles, which can be found at www.epm.org and www.epm.org/blog.
+He is the author of over 50 books, including The Purity Principle, and hundreds of articles, which can be found at www.epm.org and www.epm.org/blog.
 He spoke with Building Church Leaders on the importance of sexual integrity for churches, leaders, and families today.

 How did you begin writing and speaking on the topic of sexual purity?
 I remember speaking at a Bible college as a visiting lecturer in the early 1980s.
 During one week of teaching, I had three different female students approach me and confess that they each were having an affair with a youth pastor or senior pastor in their church.
 It was like cold water thrown in my face.
 I think the Lord strategically brought those contacts into my life to help me realize I needed to address this issue.

 Now that was in the 1980s, when we didn’t yet have the internet.
 We were in the very early days of renting videos.
 At that point, I started comparing our culture to ancient Corinth, where you could go out into the streets and supposedly find a thousand priestesses of Aphrodite—prostitutes who would throw themselves at men passing by.
 Today, with TVs, VCRs, DVDs, especially the internet, and now even cell phones, the immediacy and the amassing of pornography is greater than anything we could have imagined.

 As our culture becomes more sexually charged, why do leaders shy away from the topic of sexual purity?